 Dog Bite Compensation

-Dog bite victims in California can pursue compensation for many damages, including:
+Dog bite victims in California can pursue compensation for many damages.
+This compensation will typically come from the dog owner’s insurance company.
+This compensation can include:

 - Lost wages